This post may contain affiliate links.

 • Brush your hair to prevent tangles.

-• Wear gloves to prevent stains on your hands.
+• Wear gloves to prevent getting your hands stained.

-• Brunettes and those with black hair can dip a little strand of their hair in water – not the entire strand, just the length you wish to color.
+• Brunettes and those with black hair can dip a little strand of their hair in water.

 2. Use your thumb to glide the chalk down the length of your wet (remember, blondes, keep it dry) strand of hair.

-3. Rub the chalk in a downward direction only; don’t rub it to and fro.
+3. Rub the chalk in a downward direction only.

 4. Use the curling iron to go over the strand as you add more layers; this will add beautiful waves to each strand.

-6. Once you have applied all the hair chalk necessary according to you, brush it through to blend and smoothen the color.
+6. Once you have applied all the necessary hair chalk, brush it through to blend and smoothen the color.

 7. Comb the chalked part to remove knots.

-8. Use hairspray and straightener to add a finished look and to seal the color.
+8. Use hairspray and straightener to add a finished look and to seal the color once it’s dry.

 • Flick your hair at intervals to know which parts are left out.